MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

 ## Disable Web Protection

-Web Protection is one of the key features of MDE and it requires a VPN to provide that capability.
-The VPN used is a local/loopback VPN and not a traditional VPN, however there are several reasons for which Customers might not prefer the VPN.
-Customers who do not want to setup a VPN, there is an option to disable **Web Protection** and deploy MDE without that feature.
-Other MDE features will continue to work.
+Web Protection is one of the key features of Defender for Endpoint and it requires a VPN to provide that capability.
+The VPN used is a local/loopback VPN and not a traditional VPN, however there are several reasons for which customers might not prefer the VPN.
+Customers who do not want to setup a VPN, there is an option to disable **Web Protection** and deploy Defender for Endpoint without that feature.
+Other Defender for Endpoint features will continue to work.

 This configuration is available for both the enrolled (MDM) devices as well as unenrolled (MAM) devices.
-For Customers with MDM, admins can configure the **Web Protection** through Managed devices in the App Config.
-For Customers without enrolment, using MAM, admins can configure the **Web Protection** through Managed apps in the App Config.
+For customers with MDM, admins can configure the **Web Protection** through Managed devices in the App Config.
+For customers without enrolment, using MAM, admins can configure the **Web Protection** through Managed apps in the App Config.

 ### Configure Web Protection